MyEtherWallet/knowledge-base/source/_posts/en/diving-deeper/how-to-interact-with-multisig-contract.md

 **Step 2.** There should be a Mist Multisig Contract ABI in the dropdown.
 If not, we have provided the ABI at the bottom of this article, which you can manually input into the interface.

-**Step 3.** Enter your contract address in the ‘Contract Address’ field at the top.
+**Step 3.** Enter your contract address in the ‘Contract Address’ field at the top and press 'Continue'.

 **Step 4.** Select ‘Execute’ from the dropdown menu.
 * Enter the address you want to send to in the `_To` field.